 When Zero Dollar tours became a problem

 A deal that agrees to both parts?
-Not necessarily, because these incentives to purchase are a real harassment coming from the tour guide’s side.
+Not necessarily, because these incentives to purchase are real harassment coming from the tour guide’s side.
 This problem is already well-known to Western tourists of the first hour in China, who have experienced the same in organized trips, before the media coverage of the phenomenon.

 The margin applied to these products is of course much higher than that of the real market, to compensate for the “offered” basis of the travel.
-In the end, tourists would end up spending more on on-site shopping than the real cost of traveling in those rustic accommodation and mass transportation.
+In the end, tourists would end up spending more on on-site shopping than the real cost of traveling in those rustic accommodations and mass transportation.

 If we are to believe the increase in complaints from Chinese tourists, it would not be just harassment and moral pressure to encourage the purchase: tourists report being physically attacked for refusing to spend their money in these stores.
 These complaints led to the closure of about fifteen stores and an official investigation.
 Nevertheless, the Zero Dollar tours are starting again this year, without discouraging Chinese tourists who come back in force!